phetsims/qa/documentation/qa-book.md

 * phet-io:record-and-playback - For issues relating to record and playback in PhET-iO simulations.
 * phet-io:save-and-load - For issues related to state wrappers and launching from proxies in PhET-iO branded simulations.
-* status:ready-for-qa - For issues ready to be confirmed by QA and then closed.
-(We're done with this issue, please confirm that it is fixed.)
 * status:ready-for-review - For issues that need to be looked over and reassigned to the developer.
 (We're not necessarily done with this issues, we just need some QA feedback.)
 * type:automated-testing - For automated testing issues.